-- Description: Every subgrantee who receives BEAD Program funding for network deployment is required to execute the proposed broadband network deployment and commence offering services to any customer in the project area requesting broadband services within four years from the date they receive the subgrant from the Eligible Entity. - Scoring: The BEAM office will review applications for the proposed timelines for deployment in each application based on the following criteria:
+Description: Every subgrantee who receives BEAD Program funding for network deployment is required to execute the proposed broadband network deployment and commence offering services to any customer in the project area requesting broadband services within four years from the date they receive the subgrant from the Eligible Entity.

+Scoring: The BEAM office will review applications for the proposed timelines for deployment in each application based on the following criteria.
+The table below has been included in this intake summary however the BEAM Office will score utilizing the attached template.